-- Book keeping is a branch of knowledge that educates us how the financial records are maintained.
-Due to clerical in nature it is done by junior employees. - → It is concerned with recording financial data of the business in a significant and orderly manner. - It is meant to show the effect of all the transactions made during the accounting period on the financial position of the business. - Book keeping is a clerical work which covers procedural aspects of accounting work and includes record keeping function.
-It is science and art both. - Book keeping is mechanical and repetitive.

-Book Keeping and Accounting:

-- (i) Book keeping and accounting are often used interchangeably but they are different from each other - (ii) Book keeping is a part of accounting.
-Accounting requires more skill, experience and imagination. - (iii) Book keeping involves only recording of financial data whereas accounting also involves analysing, interpreting and communicating financial information to users. - (iv) We can say, book keeping is the first stage of accounting or in simple words "Accounting begins where book keeping ends".
+[Chapter ➡ 1] Theoretical Framework thus can not be considered as the true test of performance. i.e. it. may be biased.
+Money as measurement unit changes in value. (vi) Accounting Information may be biased.
+Accounting Information is not without personal influence or bias of accountant.
+Book Keeping Book keeping is a branch of knowledge that educates us how the financial records are maintained.
+Due to clerical in nature it is done by junior employees.
+It is concerned with recording financial data of the business in a significant and orderly manner.
+It is meant to show the effect of all the transactions made during the accounting period on the financial position of the business.
+Book keeping is a clerical work which covers procedural aspects of accounting work and includes record keeping function.
+It is science and art both.
+Book keeping is mechanical and repetitive.
+Book Keeping and Accounting (i) Book keeping and accounting are often used interchangeably but they are different from each other (ii) Book keeping is a part of accounting.
+Accounting requires more skill, experience and imagination. (iii) Book keeping involves only recording of financial data whereas accounting also involves analysing, interpreting and communicating financial information to users. (iv) We can say, book keeping is the first stage of accounting or in simple words "Accounting begins where book keeping ends".

 Basis Book Keeping Accounting 1.
-Scope with identifying financial transactions, measuring Accounting is concerned with summarising the recorded transactions, interpreting them and communicating the results.
-2. Stage It is the secondary stage.
+Scope with identifying financial transactions, measuring them in money terms, recorded transactions, 2.
+Stage It is a primary stage constitutes the base for accounting.
+It is the secondary stage.
 It begins where book keeping ends.
 3. Performance Junior staff performs this function.
 Senior staff performs this function.
 4. Nature of Job This job is clerical and routine in nature.
 This job is analytical and dynamic in nature.
-5. Objective keeping is to maintain The objective of accounting is to ascertain net results of operations and financial position and to communicate information to the interested parties.
-6. Structure basic accounting concepts Method and procedure for analysis and interpretations may vary from firm to firm.
+5. Objective keeping is to maintain The objective of accounting is to ascertain net results of operations and financial p o s i t i o n a n d t o communicate information to the interested parties.
+6. Structure Method and procedure for analysis and interpretations may vary from firm to firm.
+Ac countancy which book-keepers This work requires in imagination.
+Accountancy refers to of accounting.
+Accountancy is an a accounting is a procession. more skill, experience and the systematic knowledge rea of knowledge whereas

-Accountancy:

-- → Accounting include design of accounting system which book-keepers use. - → This work requires more skill, experience and imagination. - → Accountancy refers to the systematic knowledge of accounting. - → Accountancy is an area of knowledge whereas accounting is a process of recording data. - → The application part of accountancy is known as accounting. - → Relationship between book keeping, accounting and accountancy.

-Systems of Accounting:

-1. Cash System:

-- Accounting is done not when the transaction takes place but when cash is paid or received. - → No entry made when a payment or receipt is due.

-Example:

-If the transaction took place in the previous year but the cash is received in the current year, the recording will be done in the current year.
+[Chapter 🗯 1] Theoretical Framework 🔳 4.7 Relationship between book keeping, accounting and accountancy.
+Systems of Accounting Systems Cash System Mercantile System Cash System Accounting is done not when the transaction takes place but when cash is paid or received.
+No entry made when a payment or receipt is due.
+Example If the transaction took place in the previous year but the cash is received in the current year, the recording will be done in the current year.
 For e.g. In case of professionals i.e. doctor, CA, CS etc. In such the financial statements prepared by them for determination of their income is termed as receipt and expenses A/c.

-Merits of Cash System:

-- (i) This method is less complex as the recording is to be done when cash is received or paid. (concepts of accrued or due not used) - (ii) It is most suited where credit transactions are almost negligible and collections are uncertain and where the organisation is small.
+Merits of Cash System (i) This method is less complex as the recording is to be done when cash is received or paid. (concepts of accrued or due not used) (ii) It is most suited where credit transactions are almost negligible and collections are uncertain and where the organisation is small.